Is there a Golden Parachute in Sannikov's principal-agent problem?: Sannikov's contracting problem

 \subsection{Output process, agent's effort, and contract}

 This section reports our understanding of the continuous time contracting model in \citeauthor*{sannikov2008continuous} \cite{sannikov2008continuous}.
-Let $(\Omega,\Fc,\P^0)$ be a probability space carrying a one--dimensional $\P^0$--Brownian motion $W^0$.
-For fixed parameters $\sigma>0$ and $X_0\in\R$, the {\bf output process} is defined by
+Let $(\Omega,\Fc,\P^0)$ be a probability space carrying a one-dimensional $\P^0$--Brownian motion $W^0$.
+For fixed parameters $\sigma>0$ and $X_0\in\R$, the \emph{output process} is defined by